Ben408/CustomGPT/readme.md

 Download an LLM model and place it in /models
 LLM: default to [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin).
-Also testing with Vicuna [stable-vicuna-13B.ggmlv3.q4_0.bin](https://huggingface.co/TheBloke/stable-vicuna-13B-GGML/tree/main)
+Also testing with Vicuna non-quantized models

 Rename `example.env` to `.env` and edit the variables: